IanSkelskey/ai-diff-commit/README.md

     python C:\Scripts\ai_diff_commit\src\ai_diff_commit.py %*
     ```
 7. Now you can run the `ai_diff_commit` command from any directory to generate commit messages based on the changes in your repository.

+## Usage Instructions (Windows)

+Once you have set up the script using the installation instructions, you can use the `ai_diff_commit` command to generate commit messages based on the changes in your repository.

+### Flags

+- `-p`, `--push`: Automatically push the changes to the remote repository after committing.

 ## Example Output